AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 be modified after execution of the main subprogram begins (see section :ref:`tasks-and-synchronization`).]

-A constant is a *constant with variable inputs* if its initialization expression depends on:
+A stand-alone constant is a *constant with variable inputs* if its initialization expression depends on:

   * A variable or parameter; or

   * Another *constant with variable inputs*

+Otherwise, a stand-alone constant is a *constant without variable inputs*.

 .. centered:: **Verification Rules**